-The older paper-based archives have now been converted into an electronic database.
+The older paper-based archives have now been modernized into an electronic database.
+This database is managed by the operator IFE.
 When waste is received, all data are registered - e.g. type of waste, amount and type of radio nuclides, type of container and position in the repository or storage facility.
 Efforts are currently underway to achieve a more detailed overview of legacy waste, as well as better predictions of upcoming waste.